Pacific Land Forces Team Readiness Challenge - Stress Shoot

 Multinational Soldiers from across the Indo-Pacific region conduct a stress shoot event during the Pacific Land Forces Team Readiness Challenge at Schofield Barracks, Hawaii, May 04, 2026.
 The event combines physical exertion with marksmanship tasks, requiring participants to engage targets accurately while fatigued, testing their composure, weapons handling, and decision-making under pressure.
-(U.S. Army video by Pfc.
-Jose Nunez)
+(U.S. Army video by Sgt.
+Qishaunia Hawkins)

 |Date Taken: